HOUSTON WEATHER: Warmer and sunny start to your work week

 Moisture will start to return midweek bringing back slight chances of rain.
 Our better chances of rain will come at the end of the week as a cold front nears the area.

-The cold front is forecasted to roll through Friday...Temperatures should cool off but it shouldn't be quite as cold as what we had last week.
+The cold front is forecast to roll through Friday...Temperatures should cool off but it shouldn't be quite as cold as what we had last week.

 Download the ABC13 Houston app in order to get weather, traffic and news alerts.